 Note: Due to the number of stairs leading to the aprtment and no lift, this apartment is not suitable for people with walking difficulties.

 Third & fourth floor Maisonette.
 Sleeps 6 - 7 Wi-Fi

 Lounge/Dining room, TV, DVD player.
 Kitchen, gas hob, electric oven, fridge and microwave.
 Bedroom 1, with double bed.
 Bedroom 2, with double bed, single Futon chair bed, door to whb and wc.
 Bedroom 3, with 2 single beds.
 Bathroom, bath/shower, whb and WC.
-Parking available, but not guaranteed.
+Parking available, but not guaranteed and for one car only outside Harbour House.
 Duvets, bed linen and towels are provided.
 Non smokers only.
 2pm takeover.

 Location Tenby, Pembrokeshire